Streaming Generalized Cross Entropy: Discussion

 \section{Discussion}

 We summarise some of the features that can be extracted from the previous observations and the set of simulations.

-As already remarked, one can note that Stre-GCE is more sensitive to the dataset than standard GCE with uniform prior: this sensitivity does not only rely on the data, but also on their ordering within the stream.
-The order of observations for updates of cross entropy is irrelevant when the update involves all the information (standard GCE), whereas in Stre-GCE we are distinguishing between two sources of entropy.
-This also points out that, even if the consistency constraint are relaxed (as remarked in Section \ref{sec: Characteristics and range of application}), we are considering addition information regarding the arrival time of (blocks of) data.
+As already remarked, the order of observations for updates of cross entropy is irrelevant when the update involves all the data at the same time (standard GCE), whereas Stre-GCE gives relevance to the temporal structure, i.e. the timeflow represented by the data stream.
+This additional structure allows to distinguish between two sources of entropy and is linked to the relaxation of consistency constraints (as remarked in Section \ref{sec: Characteristics and range of application}).
+On the other hand, results are not compromised by multicollinearity in contrast to other recursive approaches, as can be expected from the broad scope of applicability of entropy-based methods.

-On the other hand, new data suppress these deviations, which results in the tendency to perform better on larger datasets.
-This is the regime where hard computations occur for both GME and GCE and, there, the quality of results in this is compatible with standard GCE.
-Further, it is remarkable that the algorithm tends to perform better when the batch is small but a large stream makes the model \textit{learn} the parameters more accurately.

-We have explored two possible ways to improve the results, namely, choosing the best performance between standardized and non-standardized variables, or considering a ``hybrid'' approach through blocks, in order to interpolate between Stre-GCE ($g=1$) and standard GME ($g=n$).
-Focusing on entropy production, it has been remarked that it is strictly related to nonequilibrium processes.
-In particular, we can consider the evolution for the model itself, which may vary during the stream of data.
-For instance, the parameters $\boldsymbol{\beta}$ may change, or nonlinearities could appear outside a given time scale.
-In these cases, one cannot rely on the approximate estimate provided by the application of the GCE method only on the batch, since new data may contain relevant information on the parameters and their evolution.
+The timeflow of data also raises other concerns: for instance, standardization assumes the knowledge of the full dataset, therefore it can be applied only to the available data in a streaming context.
+Alternatively, the performance of the Stre-GCE method on the full standardized dataset can only be used \textit{a posteriori}, which is the approach we adopted to get the results shown in Table \ref{tab: rmse at sample sizes 60, 120, 240, 480, 960, 1920, 3840}.
+It is worth remarking that the simulation we carried out with standardized variables shows a reduced dependence on the batch size: the differences among RMSEs at different batch sizes are often smaller than the last significant digit shown in Table \ref{tab: rmse at sample sizes 60, 120, 240, 480, 960, 1920, 3840}.